3.4. Advanced GDB Features

 either exit GDB and restart the GDB session on the new executable, or use

-to disable or delete the old breakpoints and then break
+disable or delete to disable or delete the old breakpoints and then break to

 set new breakpoints at the correct locations in the newly compiled version of